FerretFeet/Process_Compliance_Auditor/README.md

 **Option 1**
 1. Navigate to project_root/rules/rules.toml
-2. Define new rules using the existing rules as a template.
+2. Add your rule using the toml format.

 Example Rule:
 ```